E3SM-Project/polaris/docs/developers_guide/organization.md

 ### Pull-Request (PR) suite

-The PR suite is intended to be run in the context of its namesake, a pull- request to the model component.
-It should require no more than 32 cores (the minimum number of cores on a typical compute node) and take no more than 20 minutes of run time on 32 cores.
+The PR suite is intended to be run in the context of its namesake, a pull request to the model component.
+The PR suite should be able to be run in under an hour on 256 cores (two 128-core nodes), and the core count could be doubled for quicker testing.

+In order to achieve this performance, each test in the suite should preferably take under 20 minutes on 32 cores.
+However, a test may exceed these recommended limits if it offers significant benefit for catching bugs or performance issues or providing code covereage.

 Examples of test cases that may be included in this suite: